Fellow Anxiety Sufferer,

 This time Paxil.

-For the next decade I continued on the prescription rollercoaster.
+For the next decade I continued on this prescription rollercoaster.

-I was prescribed Paxil, Lexapro, Celexa, Wellbutrin, and several others.
+I was prescribed Paxil, Lexapro, Celexa, Wellbutrin, Effexor and several other medications.

 Each time the “benefits” seemed to wear off the doctor would increase the dosage.
 Once that stopped working or the side effects got worse we would experiment with a new prescription.